Murder of Sarah Ludemann

-Rachel Marie Wade (born February 27, 1990) is an American woman who was convicted of murder in the second degree in the 2009 murder of Sarah Ludemann in Pinellas Park, Florida.

-Rivalry with Sarah Ludemann
+On April 14, 2009, 18-year-old Sarah Ludemann was murdered by 19-year-old Rachel Wade in Pinellas Park, Florida, United States.
+Police attributed the murder to a romantic rivalry as part of a greater "love hexagon".

+Wade was convicted of second-degree murder in 2010 and sentenced to 27 years imprisonment.

+Background

+Sarah Rose Ludemann was born December 7, 1990, to Charles and Gay Ludemann.
+She was a student at Pinellas Park High School.

+Rachel Marie Wade was born February 27, 1990, to Barry and Janet Wade.
+She was employed as a waitress at an Applebee's restaurant.

-Rachel Wade and Sarah Ludemann were romantic rivals who were competing for the affections of Wade's ex-boyfriend, Joshua Camacho.
-In the first six months of Ludemann's relationship with Camacho, police officers spoke to Wade six times regarding public confrontations with him.
-Wade also got into a verbal argument with the mother of Camacho's child.
-Camacho exhibited domestic violence against wade, whom he punched in the face, but wade did not press charges.
+Ludemann and Wade were romantic rivals who were competing for the affections of Wade's ex-boyfriend, Josh Camacho.
+In the first six months of Ludemann's relationship with Camacho, police officers spoke to her six times regarding public confrontations with him.
+Ludemann also got into a verbal argument with the mother of Camacho's child.
+Camacho exhibited domestic violence against Ludemann, whom he punched in the face, but Ludemann did not press charges.

-Wade left insulting voicemails for Ludemann.
+After learning of Ludemann's relationship with Camacho, Wade left insulting voicemails for Ludemann.
 Their rivalry quickly turned violent.
 They began to harass one another, and according to Wade, Ludemann would show up at an Applebee's where Wade worked in order to taunt her.
 During one incident, Ludemann told police that Wade repeatedly called her cell phone and left threatening voicemails.